A vision of the future becomes reality

 16 January 2006: Capacity increase

-FC Bayern Munich have acquired a 100 percent stake in the Allianz Arena after purchasing TSV 1860 Munich's 50 percent share in holding company Allianz Arena Munich Stadium GmbH for €11 million.
-TSV 1860 will buy back their share by repaying the money with interest in four years at the latest.
+FC Bayern Munich became sole owners of the Allianz Arena after purchasing TSV 1860 Munich's 50 per cent share in holding company Allianz Arena Munich Stadium GmbH for €11 million.
+TSV 1860 had the possibility of buying back their share by repaying the money with interest within four years.

 13 May 2006: The first titles

-In their first year at the Allianz Arena, FC Bayern Munich celebrates after winning the German Cup and Bundesliga Trophy in the 2005/2006 season.
+In their first year at the Allianz Arena, Bayern won the domestic double of Bundesliga and DFB Cup titles.

 9 June to 5 July 2006: FIFA World Cup 2006

-During the FIFA World Cup six matches were held at the Allianz Arena involving 11 different countries.
-396,000 spectators watched the sold-out games, including the opening match between Germany and Costa Rica (4: 2), Germany’s second round match against Sweden (2: 0) and the semi-final between France and Portugal (1: 0).
+Six matches were held at the Allianz Arena during the FIFA World Cup, involving 11 different countries.
+A total of 396,000 spectators watched the sold-out games, including the opening match between Germany and Costa Rica (4-2), Germany’s second round match against Sweden (2-0) and the semi-final between France and Portugal (1-0).

-A few weeks before kicking off on the second Bundesliga season the Allianz Arena developed the South Stand into two standing blocks for the diehard home fans.
+A few weeks before kicking off on the second Bundesliga season in the Allianz Arena, the south stand was developed into two standing blocks for the home fans.

 19 May 2012: UEFA Champions League final

-The Allianz Arena was the venue for the UEFA Champions League final.
-FC Bayern met FC Chelsea in the legendary “final played at home”.
-In an exciting game, despite having the advantage of playing in their own stadium, the German champions lost 3: 4 on penalties (1: 1, 1: 1, 0: 0).
+The Allianz Arena was the venue for the 2011/12 UEFA Champions League final.
+Bayern faced Chelsea in the legendary “Finale dahoam”.
+In an exciting game, despite having the advantage of playing in their own stadium, the German champions lost 4-3 on penalties (1-1 a.e.t.).

-The opening of the FC Bayern Erlebniswelt in the Allianz Arena also meant the opening of the biggest club museum in Germany.
-After a construction period of 11 months, the 3,050 square meter exhibition containing the 112-year history of Bayern Munich opened to visitors for the first time.
+The opening of the FC Bayern Museum in the Allianz Arena also meant the opening of the biggest club museum in Germany.
+After a construction period of 11 months, the 3,050 m² exhibition containing the 112-year history of Bayern Munich opened to visitors for the first time.

 29 August 2012: Further increase in capacity

-Through the installation of additional seats - mainly in the back row of the upper stand – the stadium is able to hold 71,137 spectators at national matches.
-At international matches (Champions League), the capacity is 67,812.
+Through the installation of additional seats - mainly in the back row of the upper stand – the stadium was now able to hold 71,137 spectators in domestic matches.
+In international matches (Champions League), the capacity was limited to 67,812.

 11 February 2014: Allianz becomes a shareholder of FC Bayern

-With the entry of the insurer “Allianz” as a fourth shareholder of FC Bayern München AG along with FC Bayern, Adidas and Audi, the Munich-based company also assures the naming rights to the arena until 2041.
+With the entry of insurer Allianz as a fourth shareholder of FC Bayern München AG along with FC Bayern, Adidas and Audi, the Munich-based company also assured the naming rights to the arena until 2041.

 19 September 2014: Euro 2020 in the Allianz Arena

-The European Football Association UEFA announces that the Allianz Arena will be one of the 13 venues for the European Championship 2020.
-Three group matches and one quarter-final will be played in Munich.
-Should the German national team qualify for the tournament, they will play two group stage matches in front of their home crowd at the Allianz Arena.
+UEFA announced that the Allianz Arena would be one of the 13 venues for the European Championship in 2020.
+Three group matches and one quarter-final were set be played in Munich.
+Should Germany qualify for the tournament, they will play at least two group matches in front of their home crowd at the Allianz Arena.

 14 January 2015: Further increase of capacity to 75,000

-At national games the capacity of the Allianz Arena has been increased to 75,000 visitors and at international matches to 70,000 visitors.
+The capacity of the Allianz Arena was been increased to 75,000 for domestic matches and 70,000 for international matches.

 June/July 2017: Largest video walls in Europe installed

-In the summer break 2017 the video walls were replaced by two 200 square metre screens.
-These are twice as big as their predecessors, use the latest technology and are the largest at a stadium in Europe.
+In the 2017 summer break, the video walls were replaced by two 198.72 m² screens.
+These are twice as big as their predecessors, use the latest technology and are the largest in a European stadium.
 Furthermore, new LED high brightness floodlights ensure much brighter light than the previous version and also require less electricity to run.
 The new lamps also come equipped with entertainment lights which can change colours for special effects.

 12 July 2017: Stadium contract with TSV 1860 München cancelled